Martinilac/Martinilac/README_about_me.md

 - 👋 Hi, I’m @Martinilac
 - 👀 I’m interested in videogames development.
 - 🌱 I’m currently learning Unity and working on a game for mobiles with my best friend.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on game desing...
 - 📫 How to reach me: martinilac@outlook.com

 <!---